Aierbote/simple-login-sessionStorage/README.md

-# Simle Login with sessionStorage
+# Simple Login with sessionStorage

+At the moment with `localStorage`.